quentinbrohan/quentinbrohan/README.md

 UI Developer at [Leanspace](https://leanspace.io/).

+I love everything that has to do with visual design, web projects as well as typography, identity & branding, and animations.
+With my design & development experience, I know how to help clients solve real project plans and grow their businesses through design thinking.

+The design I like is minimalist, efficient, calm, and elegant, with a special affection for typography.

-I've previously worked in the print industry as a Graphic Designer, a Digital Printer as well as an Offset Printer — with a demonstrated history of working in the French press, agency and pharmaceutical packaging industries.
+I've previously worked in the print industry as a Graphic Designer, a Digital Printer as well as an Offset Printer — with a demonstrated history of working in the French press, agency, and pharmaceutical packaging industries.

 ## Work